SashaKoro/markdown-previewer/README.md

-Markdown Previewer!
+# Markdown Previewer!
 FCC data-visualization project

+Made with React, testing with Jest and Enzyme.
+Styled with styled-components and bootstrap.
+Airbnb styled guide used.
+Markdown library used: https://github.com/chjj/marked

-This is Create React App with a couple of things added.
+This is made with Create React App with a couple of things added.

 Addons:
   - enzyme https://github.com/airbnb/enzyme